Skip to content

 Compression

-When the compression flag is set, both the metadata and payload are compressed independently with zlib.
-Compression is most effective on large payloads (reduces size by up to ~50%); it adds overhead for small messages.
+When the compression flag is set, zlib compresses the metadata block, and also the payload of every type except BINARY (each typically ~49–50% smaller).
+Compression is most effective on large payloads; it adds overhead for small messages.

 Session context

-See Protocol Concepts — Session and context keys for the full reference of keys injected into Message.context by the hub.
+See Protocol Concepts — Session and context keys for the full reference of keys injected into Message.context by hivemind-core.

 OVOS messages (payload format)